 - duties that relate back to the role you’re applying for

-Including the context of your previous work duties or relevant education in your CV personal profile makes your opening statement more persuasive.
-Context helps inform employers you’ve got the qualifications they’re looking for and helps them decide whether they should carry on reading your CV.
+Adding examples of your previous work duties or relevant education in your CV personal profile makes your opening statement more persuasive.
+Examples help inform employers you’ve got the qualifications they’re looking for and helps them decide whether they should keep reading your CV.

-Additionally, mentioning any relevant hard skills (e.g., using Adobe Photoshop) and soft skills (e.g., time management skills) gives employers a better understanding of your capabilities and personality.
+Additionally, mentioning any relevant hard skills (like using Adobe Photoshop) and soft skills (such as time management ability) gives employers a better understanding of your capabilities and personality.

 2. Impress employers with an achievement